The Joker Review – Todd Phillips Tells A Chaotic Tale Of Self-Discovery

 Joker opens to a lengthy scene of Arthur Fleck getting ready for his day job as a clown.
 We know who this man is.
 It’s Joker, of course.
-He is, arguably, one of the best villains to appear on screen, and has been played by a variety of incredible actors.
+He is, arguably, one of the best villains to appear on screen, and a variety of incredible actors have played the joker.
 But, while we know what this man is capable of, he doesn’t.
 At least, not yet.
 So, as we sit there and watch him prepare for his day, the audience is filled with anticipation.
 Joker, directed by Todd Phillips, is an origin story.
 And boy, what an origin it is.
 I had the pleasure of attending the North American premiere of Joker at TIFF.
 In his introduction to the film, Phillips told us all the following: “I’ll warn you, it’s f*cking bonkers.”
 And he was right in the best way possible.

 Joker Is Its Own Entity